sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - entity-name (index 31): The textual name of the organizational entity claiming the roles specified by the role item for the CoSWID tag.
 This item maps to '/SoftwareIdentity/Entity/@name' in {{SWID}}.

-- reg-id (index 32): The registration id value is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain, etc.) for the referenced entity.
+- reg-id (index 32): The registration id value is intended to uniquely identify a naming authority in a given scope (e.g., global, organization, vendor, customer, administrative domain, etc.) for the referenced entity.
 The value of a registration ID MUST be a RFC 3986 URI.
 The scope will usually be the scope of an organization.